japrogramer/django-amorphous/README.rst

     # This creates a form class where the initial values are the values stored
     # in the DB
     # Note: the form is not bound
+    # Note: Here obj could be a model and field is the JSONField to store the data for later use
     >>> form_instance = amorphous_gen(obj.field)
     # this is usefull when dealing with post and get methods